 He is offering two talks:

-At the request of interested institutions and pending availability, Dani will present one of the two lectures listed above.
+At the request of interested institutions and pending availability, Larry will present one of the two lectures listed above.

 Background of the Birdsall-Dreiss Lectureship

 The Birdsall Lectureship began in 1978, as part of a bequest left to the Geological Society of America – Hydrogeology Division in memory of John Manning Birdsall.
 Mr. Birdsall was a prominent geologist, retired from the Water Resources Division of the U.S. Geological Survey.
 He was a scientist, a dedicated public servant and a gentleman.
 The bequest was used to provide travel funds for outstanding scientists working in the field of hydrogeology to visit other institutions and give talks on their research.
 The first lecturer, Dr. Jacob Bear from the Israeli Institute of Technology, visited only the University of Wisconsin – Madison, which hosted one of the premier hydrogeology programs of that era.
 The subsequent list of Birdsall-Dreiss lecturers includes many outstanding scientists from academia and government.
 The number of institutions visited by each lecturer grew rapidly, with recent lecturers typically giving 40 to 50 talks, mainly in the U.S. and Canada, but also in Europe, Asia and Australia.